Skip to Content

 dotreq mcp-setup

 Configure the MCP server for AI assistants.
-Interactive setup that configures your chosen assistant and optionally installs workflow skills.
+Interactive setup that configures your chosen assistant and adds workflow guidance to your project’s context file.

 dotreq mcp-setup